Daan-Zwarthoed/Blok-Tech-Daan-Zwarthoed/README.md

 Voor mijn project heb ik een matching app gemaakt voor gamers.
 Zij kunnen dan een game kiezen die zij leuk vinden en daar dan filteren op ranked of casual spelen en bepaalde modes in die game.

 ## Installing
-1. Clone de repository met: `git clone https://github.com/Daan-Zwarthoed/Blok-Tech-Daan-Zwarthoed.git`
+1. Clone the repository with: `git clone https://github.com/Daan-Zwarthoed/Blok-Tech-Daan-Zwarthoed.git`
-2. Wanneer je dat hebt gedaan gebruik `npm install` om de dependencies te installeren
+2. When you have done that use `npm install` to install the dependencies
-3. Dan `npm build` om een localhost te openen
+3. Then use `npm build` to start and open a localhost
-4. Daarna `npm startSass` om het scss naar css watcher te starten
+4. Then use `npm startSass` to start the scss to css watcher
-5. Nu heb je een localhost opgezet en ben je vrij om de code te editen naar jou voorkeur.
+5. Now you have set up a localhost and you are free to edit the code to your liking!

-## Technische informatie
+## Technical information
-### Gebruikte api's
+### Used API's
 * server
   * mongodb
   * body-parser
   * multer
-  * open
   * path
 * templating
   * pug